oh-facts/y3k-8/README.md

 Open an issue before you choose to work on it because it is possible I am aware / working on it.
 This isn't needed if we already spoke elsewhere. (however, when doing a pr, explain the thing for documentation's sake).

-I don't like build systems so I don't use them.
-I have bat scripts in my root directory to automate things that mean to me but I gitignore them.
-Feel free to do the same with shell/make/ninja/cmake if you prefer.
+I denounce all build systems.
+They are all rubbish and I refuse to use them.
+I have bat scripts in my root directory to automate tasks that hold meaning to me but I gitignore them.
+Feel free to do the same with any shell/make/ninja/cmake/etc that you make.

 Check `STYLE.md` for the style guide